YunoHost-Apps/friendica_ynh/README.md

 Make sure to select your domain from the previous section as the application domain.

-When installation is complete, you will need to visit your new hub and login from the admin account you provided at the time of installation.You can then create your profile and access the admin panel from the button in the center of the top nav bar, just adjecent to the search bar.<b>(The admin panel don't have text,so don't get confuse) </b>
+After the installation,login with the username provided at the time of the installaion with your SSO password.You can then create your profile and access the admin panel from the button in the center of the top nav bar, just adjecent to the search bar.<b>(The admin panel don't have text,so don't get confuse with it) </b>
-Other users can use the Ldap authentication to be a normal user on the hub.
+Public users can register and use the instance as normal users.
+SSO users can login with there username and password as normal users too.